psyanite/propel/README.md

 # 🚀 Propel 1.0.0

+✨ Node.js, Express, PostgreSQL, Sequelize, GraphQL, React.js, Babel, PostCSS, Webpack, Browsersync

 🔥 Check it out now! https://proper-propel.herokuapp.com/

-Node.js, Express, PostgreSQL, Sequelize, GraphQL, React.js, Babel, PostCSS, Webpack, Browsersync

 Propel is a rudimentary search engine that will bring you fictional properties near you at the touch of your fingerprints.
 Propel delivers Sequelized data from a PostgreSQL database via a shiny GraphQL API, crafted beautifully using React and PostCSS.